tidb-incubator/tidis/docs/tidis-introduction.md

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921114120.png)

 The latency distribution shows that the latency will increase when the cluster load reaches to a certain limit.
-The `p9999` latency is increased significantly with 1200 concurrent connections, up to `47ms`.
+The `p9999` latency increased significantly with 1200 concurrent connections, up to `47ms`.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921115048.png)